imixs/imixs-bpmn/README.md

 ## Development

-Imixs-BPMN extends the Eclipse BPMN2 modelling framework with a runtime extension.
-The main concepts of the Eclipse BPMN2 plugin extension can be found on the [BPMN2-Modeler/DeveloperTutorials](https://wiki.eclipse.org/BPMN2-Modeler/DeveloperTutorials).
+Imixs-BPMN is based on [Eclipse BPMN2](https://www.eclipse.org/bpmn2-modeler/) project and extends the Eclipse BPMN2 with a runtime extension.

-### Checkout the Imixs BPMN Plugin
-You can checkout the source code from this site.
-To build the plugin form sources just checkout the source code and import the sources located under:

-    eclipse/org.imixs.eclipse.bpmn2

-For further development concepts of the Imixs BPMN extension see also the [Wiki pages](https://github.com/imixs/imixs-bpmn/wiki).

-For general concepts of Imixs-Workflow and the Imixs-Workflow engine see the [Imixs-Workflow project home](http://www.imixs.org).
+In the [Wiki pages](https://github.com/imixs/imixs-bpmn/wiki) on Github you will find further development information about this project.

+### Eclipse BPMN2 Development

+We are also committer of the [Eclipse BPMN2](https://www.eclipse.org/bpmn2-modeler/) project.
+So we are involved in the development and also the build process for Eclipse BPMN2.
+You can find information about how to commit and build the Eclipse BPMN2 project in the wiki page [Eclipse BPMN2 Development](https://github.com/imixs/imixs-bpmn/wiki/Eclipse-BPMN2-Development).

+See also the [BPMN2-Modeler/DeveloperTutorials](https://wiki.eclipse.org/BPMN2-Modeler/DeveloperTutorials) for general information about the concepts of the Eclipse BPMN2 plugin extension mechanism.